LYK-love/VS-Code-DevContainer-Config/README.md

 # Dev Container NVIDIA based
-That is my VS Code DevContainer configuration with NVIDIA GPU Support and common libraries, such as PyTorch (CPU) and Jax (CUDA), installed.
+That is my VS Code DevContainer configuration with NVIDIA GPU Support and common libraries, such as `matplotlib` and `scikit`, installed.
+As PyTorch and Jax are not installed by default, you can install mannually.

 This work is heavily inspired by [the repo](https://github.com/alankrantas/cuda-cudnn-gpu-devcontainer) of Alan Wang.